AlexanderMakarov/activitywatch-ets/README.md

 ### Must:

 - [x] Dry run for importers.
-- [x] Why get_outlook_events.py default "today" don't implemented?
+- [x] Why get_outlook_events.py default "today" is not implemented?
 It doesn't work with back_days=0.
 - [x] Fix get_outlook_events.py: removes plugins.
 - [x] Fix get_outlook_events.py: skips 'free' events.
 - [x] Debug: write a script to export all buckets data for a specific date.
 - [x] Add debugging buckets to produce insights about rules work into ActivityWatch UI "Timeline" page.
 - [x] Write tests for merger with Stopwatch events involvement.
-- [x] Prepare script to run all event importers and get_activities.py for the specific date.
 - [x] For `Strategy.in_group_by_keys` need an ability specify "if key doesn't exist then use this", not both.
 IDEA case.
 - [x] Add "git exporter".
 - [x] Add to Strategy 'in_skip_events_with_key_value' or 'in_key_value_skip' property to skip "app=unknown" events.